gaia-adm/docker-haproxy/README.md

 - Close http traffic completely
 - Redirect flow starting as http to https

-In any SSL configuration /stats page is available on port 1936 with credentials admin/admin.
+In any SSL configuration /stats page is available over http on port 1936 with credentials admin/admin.

 ## TBD:
 - Potential improvements of haproxy.toml (mostly permissions)